 Patient will present as → a 25-year-old HIV-positive male with pain associated with his gums.
 He has also noted bleeding of his gums when he brushes his teeth.
 On physical exam, you observe a bright erythematous line along the gingival margin.

-- Pt should be counseled about the increased risk for cardiovascular events
+- Pt should be counseled about the increased risk of cardiovascular events

 - Patients with HIV gingivitis present with a bright erythematous line along the gingival margin and complain of spontaneous bleeding

-- Overgrowing of gums so that it blocks the teeth, commonly caused by medications
+- An overgrowth of the gums to the point where it blocks the teeth, commonly caused by medications

 Vincent's Angina “Trench Mouth”

 - Necrotizing gingivitis: Characterized by the “punched-out” appearance of the gingival papillae.
 Caused by an overgrowth of oral flora.
 Occurs most often in children and young adults in developing nations.
-Mainly occurs in sub-Saharan Africa.
+It mainly occurs in sub-Saharan Africa.

 - Treatment: address malnutritions, Chlorhexidine gluconate (Peridex): 15 mL swish/spit BID, PO ABX.